Jasper2-0/snacs-assignment-1/README.md

 This repository contains my work for the first assignment of the Social Network Analysis for Computer Scientists of Leiden University.

 ## Exercise 1: Neighborhoods (40p)

+### Q1.1 Give a definition of the indegree and outdegree of a node using the notion of a (reversed) neighborhood.

+### Q1.2 What do we know about nodes u, v ∈ V if for these nodes it holds that |N(u) ∩ N′(v)| > 0 ?

+### Q1.3 Explain how the k-neighborhood Nk(W) function can be used to determine if two nodes are in the same connected component of an undirected graph.

+###  Q1.4 Write down a definition of the diameter of a connected undirected graph using the notion of a k-neighborhood.

+### Q1.5 The neighborhood of a node u ∈ V can easily be obtained if the underlying data structure of the network is an adjacency list: simply access node u’s list of adjacent nodes.
+However, querying the existence of a link (u,v) between nodes u,v ∈ V will take O(k) time, where k is u’s degree (list length).
+Indeed, each of the k nodes in the neighborhood of u should be checked to see if it is equal to v.
+Now, assume we want to answer many (say, more than n3) link queries (u,v), checking if a link exists between u and v.
+Explain a simple preprocessing step to speed up the O(k) time complexity of checking link existence, without using extra memory.
+Discuss the time complexity of your approach.

+### Q1.6 A square is a path (u,v,w,x,u) such that (u,v),(v,w), (w,x),(x,u) ∈ E. Use the (k-)neighborhood function to give, either in unambiguous and precise words or using simple pseudo-code, an algorithm for counting the number of squares in a connected undirected graph with n > 3 nodes.
+What is the time complexity of your algorithm?

+### Q1.7 Use the previous notions and algorithms to give, either in unambiguous and precise words or using simple pseudo-code, an algorithm for checking if a given undirected graph is a tree.

 ## Exercise 2: Mining an Online Social Network (60p)